-ARTICLE 6.
+ARTICLE 10.
 SICK LEAVE

-- A. Employees shall earn and accumulate sick leave at the rate of eight (8) hours for each full month of employment; provided, no more than 1200 hours of sick leave may be carried from one calendar year to the next. - B. Paid sick leave may be used in accordance with the County Personnel Manual. - C. Sick Leave will be reported in accordance with the County Personnel Manual. - D. Upon approval by the Director or designee, accrued vacation leave or accrued compensatory time may be used when accrued sick leave is not available for an absence necessitated by illness or injury.
-However, sick leave shall not be taken as vacation time. - E. Regular and probationary part-time employees shall earn sick leave on a pro rated basis, based upon employee's full-time equivalent status (FTE) as established and approved by the Employing Official and the Kitsap County Budget Office.
+- A. Employees shall earn and accumulate sick leave at the rate of eight (8) hours for each full month of employment.
+No more than 1200 hours of sick leave may be carried from one calendar year to the next. - B. Use of paid sick leave shall be reported and may be used in accordance with the County Personnel Manual. - C. Upon approval by the Director or designee, accrued vacation leave or accrued compensatory time may be used when accrued sick leave is not available for an absence necessitated by illness or injury.
+However, sick leave shall not be taken as vacation time. - D. Part-time employees shall earn sick leave on a pro-rated basis, based upon employee's full-time equivalent status (FTE). - E. Sick Leave Cashout.
+Upon eligibility of retirement in accordance with the Department of Retirement Systems (DRS), employees will receive payment for 25% of all unused, accrued sick leave at the time of separation up to a maximum of 300 hours, to be paid into the employee's HRA/VEBA subject to IRS limits.
+Employees are not required to apply for DRS retirement to be eligible to receive payment under this subsection.

-ARTICLE 7.
+ARTICLE 11.
 OTHER LEAVES